dienakakim/md/README.md

 go run build/build.go mds v1.3.0
 ```

-assuming you actually have Go installed and the version is currently v1.3.0.
+assuming you actually have Go installed, you are in the project folder and the version is currently v1.3.0.